tymyrddin/red-iac/source/docs/attack/ephemeral.md

-# Use an ephemeral OS that leaves less trace
+# Use an ephemeral OS

 For red teaming, use an ephemeral operating system that flushes everything away on every reboot.
 Store this OS on a USB stick, and whenever a nice spot is found, plug it into the computer and boot from it.